ClickCease

 4. Reinforcing Progress

-Potential Challenges in Using Cognitive Defusion
+Addressing Challenges in Cognitive Defusion

 Finish notes in